 9. Free Tethering

-Tethering, sometimes known as utilizing a hotspot, designates a device as the hub that other devices can pick up the signal from to connect to the internet.
+Tethering, sometimes known as utilizing a hotspot, designates a device as the hub from other devices that can pick up the signal to connect to the internet.

 Far too many carriers like the idea of yanking tethering ability from phones so that they can charge for more data or dump you into a different, more expensive plan.

 How you use your data, however, should be up to you, not the provider.
 Rooting your device lets you easily transform your phone into a mobile hotspot.